wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 [hardcoded condition set by us](https://github.com/wazo-platform/wazo-chatd/blob/master/wazo_chatd/plugins/rooms/http.py#L37-L40).
 However, several questions would need to be addressed to make it production ready:

-- How to handle privacy when a member is added to the conversation later
+- How do we handle message history visibility when a new member is added to a conversation
 - How to define max participants
 - How to leave a conversation
 - etc…

-### Adding Reactions on Messages
+### Adding Reactions to Messages

 We added a new table **chatd_room_message_reaction**.
-This table will be in charge of storing all reactions added by a user on a message.
-A user can add as many emojis as he wants on a message, but not the same twice.
+This table will be in charge of storing all reactions added by a user to a message.
+Users can add as many emojis as they wants to a message, but not the same twice.

 ```python